17 fun ways to review classroom procedures with 3rd, 4th, and 5th grade students

 4. Take Pictures

-As you go throughout the school day, take pictures of students that are correctly following classroom routines.
-Post those pictures somewhere in your classroom for students to use as reference.
+As you go throughout the school day, take pictures of students who are correctly following classroom routines.
+Post those pictures next to a word wall in your classroom for students to use as reference.

 You could also assign the picture taking as one of your classroom jobs.